deeplearning4j/deeplearning4j/quickstart.md

 An Integrated Development Environment ([IDE](http://encyclopedia.thefreedictionary.com/integrated+development+environment)) allows you to work with our API and configure neural networks in a few steps.
 We strongly recommend using [IntelliJ](https://www.jetbrains.com/idea/download/), which communicates with Maven to handle dependencies.
 The [community edition of IntelliJ](https://www.jetbrains.com/idea/download/) is free.

 There are other popular IDEs such as [Eclipse](http://books.sonatype.com/m2eclipse-book/reference/creating-sect-importing-projects.html) and [Netbeans](http://wiki.netbeans.org/MavenBestPractices).
-IntelliJ is preferred, and using it will make finding help on [Gitter Live Chat](https://gitter.im/deeplearning4j/deeplearning4j) easier if you need it.
+However, IntelliJ is preferred, and using it will make finding help on [Gitter Live Chat](https://gitter.im/deeplearning4j/deeplearning4j) easier if you need it.

 #### <a name="Git">Git</a>